TonyBUK/AoC/2015/Day16/readme.md

 Basically follows Python.
 As ever, I find STL initialisations a bit clunky, meaning some of the data I'd want to be const isn't, but that is solved in later revisions of C++...

 **C**

+This makes a slight twist, in that rather than buffering/comparing strings of the compounds, this converts them into an enumerated type to avoid any unnecessary string comparisons / storage.
+This does have the slight down side of being less scaleable, in that arguably Python/C++ could more easily cope with new compounds being added, but for the solution it's certainly good enough, should be slightly faster too.

+I've also taken the step of encapsulating the read lines functionality into its own function.
+This also indicates one of the naff aspects of C, data ownership.
+The readLines function allocates two buffers, for storing the line data, but the responsibility for free'ing afterwards is in the function that called readLines.
+With C++, it's far easier to encapsulate all of this so that we don't accidently have the memory left allocated on shut-down.